2017 Indian Open

 The 2017 Indian Open was a professional ranking snooker tournament that took place between 12 and 16 September 2017 in Vishakhapatnam, India.
 It was the fourth ranking event of the 2017/2018 season.

-Qualifying took place between 1–2 August 2017 in Preston, England.
+Qualifying took place between 1 and 2 August 2017 in Preston, England.

 Anthony McGill was the defending champion, having beaten Kyren Wilson 5–2 in the 2016 final.
 McGill reached the final again but was beaten by John Higgins, who won his 29th ranking event.

 Prize fund

 The breakdown of prize money for this year is shown below: